ut-amrl-private/planning-assignment-1/README.md

     ```
     **What to turn in**: `cake-complex-domain.pddl` , which should be compatible with the original provided cake-problem.pddl .

-2. Create file, `cake-complex-domain.pddl` with conntent from `ccake-problem.pddl`.
+2. Create file, `cake-complex-problem.pddl` with content from `cake-problem.pddl`.
 Expand the problem in `cake-complex-domain.pddl` to satisfy the additional objects pie and cookies, and to have a goal condition that includes eaten pie and eaten cookies.
     The initial state must be empty.
     The goal condition must be: `(and (eaten cake) (eaten pie) (eaten cookies)) `